A.A.S. Degree in Radiologic Technology

 What if I miss the day I scheduled?

-We will try to reschedule, but due to the fact we have MANY eligible applicants, there is no guarantee another day will be available.
+We will try to reschedule, but due to the fact we have MANY applicants, there is no guarantee another day will be available.